johnjfox/Analytic_Enterprise/README.md

 A brief overview of the tools and analysis skills you'll learn in **[The Analytic Enterprise](https://github.com/johnjfox/Analytic_Enterprise)**.

-March XX through April XX, 8 to 11 AM, Questrom *RoomNumber*
+Dates: March 14 through April 28, 2016
+Time:  8 to 11 AM,

-* Session XX: Python fundamentals, examples
-* Session XX: Pandas Overview
-* Session XX: Data Wrangling
-* Session XX: 2D Graphics Using Matplotlib and Seaborn
+Location: Questrom Room 406.

 **Be sure to bring your computer to the sessions.**  We'll put it to work.

 ---
-#### Acknowledgements

-The contents of this course were heavily influenced by the following:

-1. a series of Data-centric mini-bootcamp courses on Python held at NYU Stern, including a book that the instructors have published on GitBooks
-2. The tutorials embedded in the pandas, matplotlib and seaborn packages

----
 #### Things to do before the first session

-**Before the first session.**
+**Before the first analytics session.**

 1. Download Python for your operating system.
 We'll use the 2.7 version of Python.
 By far the easiest way to obtain Python and all of the packages and tools that you'll need is to download it and install the [Anaconda Distribution from Continuum][anaconda]  The instructions for installing the software are on the download page. **Be sure to grab Python 2.7, since there are significant differences between the versions.**
 2. Set up an Analytic_Enterprise directory on your computer so that you can keep all of the materials in one place.